tooevangelist/paysuper-dashboard/README.md

 npm run serve:be
 ```

 3. Also there are extra env-variables required for image uploading.
-Ask @fullfs for its valus
+Ask Andrey Solodovnikov for its values
 ```
 S3_ACCESS_KEY_ID
 S3_SECRET_ACCESS_KEY